 In general, the taxable money you receive from the Plan (including payments of dividends from the MMC Stock Fund) is subject to ordinary income taxes when received.
 If you made traditional after-tax contributions, that portion of a distribution representing a return of those contributions (exclusive of earnings) is non-taxable.
-Generally, the remainder of the distribution is taxable, including any investment earnings on after-tax contributions.
+Generally, the remainder of the distribution is taxable, including any investment earnings on after-tax contributions included in the distribution.